 Quick Fix Options for Tired Eyes

-Sometimes, you wake up in the morning with dark shadows under your eyes or with large bags beneath the eyes.
-Quick fix options aren’t permanent, or even very long-lasting solutions to puffy, tired eyes.
+Sometimes, you wake up in the morning with dark shadows under your eyes or with large bags beneath your eyes.
+Quick-fix options aren’t permanent, or even very long-lasting solutions to puffy, tired eyes.
 But they can be enough to help you look presentable and ready to take on your day.

 A quick fix for puffiness beneath the eyes is to apply something cold to the area.
-Your options include the convex side of a chilled spoon, cucumber slices or even ice cubes.
+Your options include the convex side of a chilled spoon, cucumber slices, or even ice cubes.
 Some people like to keep their eye cream in the refrigerator.
-Doing so not only helps it “depuff” the under eye area, it can also prolong the shelf life of the eye cream.
+Doing so not only helps it “depuff” the under-eye area, but it can also prolong the shelf life of the eye cream.

 Injectables for Tired Eyes

-Quick fixes are great when you’re on the go or when you only have to deal with dark circles or under eye puffiness sporadically.
-But what should you do if you’re waking up with dark circles on a daily basis?
+Quick fixes are great when you’re on the go or when you only have to deal with dark circles or under-eye puffiness sporadically.
+But what should you do if you’re waking up with dark circles daily?

 Fillers such as Juvederm Volbella or Restylane can help to reduce the appearance of dark circles and hollows under the eyes for up to nine months.
 They are made from a smooth hyaluronic acid, so it’s less likely to form bumps beneath the delicate eye skin.
 The smoothness of the filler also allows for better control during the injection process.